what is wormwood used for

 Neuroprotection

 Traditional European medicinal practices suggested using wormwood to clear the mind and aid in memory and cognitive health.
-Research has shown that wormwood contains a large number of bioactive compounds such as vitamin C, tannins, carotenoids, and flavonoids.
+Research has shown that wormwood contains many bioactive compounds, such as vitamin C, tannins, carotenoids, and flavonoids.
 These compounds all work differently to assist in whole-body health and brain health.

-Wormwood is rich in many different compounds which all have suggested neurological benefits due to their strong antioxidant capabilities.
-It is important to remember to understand proper dosages of any supplement so that you don’t take too much of a compound because improper consumption may reduce the health benefits or even potentially cause harm.
+Wormwood is rich in many different compounds, all of which have suggested neurological benefits due to their strong antioxidant capabilities.
+It is important to remember to understand proper dosages of any supplement so that you don’t take too much of a compound.
+Improper consumption may reduce the health benefits or even potentially cause harm.

 Digestion